 Veterans have used the arts as a means of improving or maintaining their health and wellbeing since the creation of Australia’s military services.
 The Australian Defence Force has a rich history in the arts through times of war and peace.

-ANVAM’s arts programs are open to all ages and skill levels and do not require any prior knowledge or skills.
+ANVAM’s arts programs are open to all ages and abilities and do not require any prior knowledge or skills.
 Programs focus on the creative process and journey to help develop a sense of hope, purpose and pride.
 Part of this journey is the mastery of arts-based skills.

-Currently ANVAM works exclusively and collaboratively with other organisations and charities delivering arts workshops and art therapy.
+ANVAM works collaboratively with other organisations and charities delivering arts engagement and arts therapy.
+ANVAM’s thought leadership, research in, and development of veteran arts mirrors international best practice models.

 ANVAM is working to secure from the Federal Government the unused Defence property and former Repatriation Commission Outpatient Clinic at 310 St Kilda Rd, Southbank.
 This property is in the heart of the Melbourne arts precinct and opposite the Shrine of Remembrance.
 When operational again ANVAM intends the building will be a self-contained cultural institution including exhibition, studio and other relevant spaces.
 Here veterans will be supported by the ANVAM in their arts engagement while the rich history of veterans arts is showcased and collaborative partnerships maintained.